May 7 2008: The day Juan Carlos Ferrero became the first man to beat Rafael Nadal in Rome

 The facts: A major upset brews in Rome

-In Rome, in 2008, there was only one real favourite, getting all the attention: Rafael Nadal.
-The left-hander just seemed unbeatable.
-For his first match, he was to play Juan Carlos Ferrero, No 23 in the world.
+At the 2008 Italian Open in Rome, there was only one real favourite getting all the attention: Rafael Nadal.
+The left-hander just seemed unbeatable on clay.
+For his first match, he was to play Juan Carlos Ferrero, ranked No 23 in the world.
 The days when the 2003 Roland-Garros champion was sitting on top of the ATP rankings seemed very far away.

 The two players had just crossed paths in Monte-Carlo a few weeks earlier and the young Spaniard had crushed Ferrero, 6-4, 6-1, leaving him as powerless as any other player.
 Against the mighty Bull from Manacor, no one would place their bet on ‘El Mosquito’.